pet-volume – Pre-processing of PET images for volume analyses¶

 - parcellation into anatomical regions based on an atlas and computation of average values within each region.
 The list of available atlases can be found here.

 If you only installed the core of Clinica, this pipeline needs the installation of SPM and CAT12.
-You can find how to install these software packages on the installation page.
+You can find how to install these software packages on the third-party page.

 If you want to apply partial volume correction (PVC) on your PET data, you will need to install PETPVC, which depends on ITK.
-More information on the installation page.
+More information on the third-party page.

 Running the pipeline¶